adobe-type-tools/afdko/docs/AFDKO-Overview.md

 # 1. Introduction

-This release of the Adobe Font Development Kit for OpenType (AFDKO) contains a set of tools used to make OpenType fonts by adding the OpenType-specific data to a TrueType or Type1 font.
-It does not offer tools for designing or editing glyphs.
-These command line programs will allow you to build an OpenType font from an existing font, verify the contents of the font, and proof the font on screen or on paper.
+The Adobe Font Development Kit for OpenType (AFDKO) contains a set of tools for making make OpenType fonts by adding the OpenType-specific data to a TrueType or Type1 font.
+These command line programs will allow you to build an OpenType font from an existing font- or UFO file, to verify the contents of the font, and to proof the font on screen or on paper.
 The AFDKO also contains useful technical documentation and some example font source material.
-Note!
-Although the FDK directory tree contains a number of Python scripts, none of them can be used by double-clicking on them; they can only be called by typing commands into a command line window.

 See the [`afdko`](https://github.com/adobe-type-tools/afdko) home page for installation instructions.

-Once the AFDKO is installed, all the command line programs can be run by entering the command name in a Terminal window (OSX, Windows, Linux), along with the necessary option text.
-All command line tools provide usage and help text with the options `-u` and `-h`.
+Once the AFDKO is installed, all the command line programs can be run by entering the command name in a Terminal window, along with the necessary arguments.
+All command line tools provide usage (`-u`) and help (`-h`) information.

 # 2. Overview of Programs

-The tools fall into several different functional groups.
+The AFDKO tools fall into several different functional groups.

 ## 2.1 Making/editing fonts

 ### `otfautohint`

-This program is the Adobe auto-hinter.
-It is used by several AFDKO tools.

-It can be applied to both OpenType/CFF and Type 1 fonts.
-Works with Type 1 and OpenType/CFF fonts only.
+`otfautohint` uses global hinting information (stems and alignment zones) to apply hints to a font or font source file. `otfautohint` can be used with UFO files (cubic outlines), and OpenType/CFF or Type 1 fonts.

+### `checkoutlinesufo`

+With the `-e` option, `checkoutlinesufo` is used to remove overlaps.
+When working with UFO files, the results of overlap removal are written to a new layer (`com.adobe.type.processedglyphs`), the original glyph is not touched.

 ### `makeotf`

-This program will build an OpenType/CFF font from a feature file that defines the OpenType layout rules, and overrides for default values, and a font file (Type 1 font, TrueType font, 'detype1' text version of a Type 1 font, or UFO font).
-It also requires some other meta-data files.
-It will also build an OpenType/TTF font from a TrueType source font file.
+This program will build an OpenType/CFF font from a font (source) file and auxiliary metadata files.
+Typical input formats are
+* UFO (font source format, cubic outlines)
+* PFA (Type 1 font)
+* TXT (decrypted plain-text version of a Type 1 font, obtained via `detype1`)
+* TTF (TrueType source font file)

+`makeotf` also optionally accepts further metadata files, e.g. a feature file that defines the OpenType layout rules, overrides for makeotf’s default values, a GlyphOrderAndAliasDB, etc. For details, see the makeotf user guide.

 ### `buildmasterotfs`

-This script uses `makeotf` to build OTF files from a .designspace file with compatible UFO masters.
-These OTF files represent the first step toward building a CFF2 variable font.
+Step 1 of 2 to build a CFF Variable Font – this script builds static OTF files (with overlaps) from a .designspace file with compatible UFO masters.

 ### `buildcff2vf`

-This script will use a .designspace file and the output OTFs of `buildmasterotfs` to assemble a CFF2 variable font file.
+Step 2 of 2 to build a CFF Variable Font – this script will use a .designspace file and the output OTFs of `buildmasterotfs` to assemble a CFF2 variable font file.

 ### `makeinstancesufo`

+`makeinstancesufo` is a tool to build UFO instances from a .designspace file and a set of compatible UFO masters, to prepare for building static OTF fonts.
+By default, the instances are run through `checkoutlinesufo` (for overlap removal) and `otfautohint` (for PS hinting).
+Finally, the UFO instances are normalized.
-This script will generate UFO instances from a .designspace file, and a set of compatible UFO masters.
-More info on designspace files and interpolation systems can be found at [Superpolator.com](http://superpolator.com/) and [DesignSpaceDocument Specification](https://github.com/fonttools/fonttools/tree/master/Doc/source/designspaceLib).
+More info on designspace files and interpolation systems can be found at [Superpolator.com](https://superpolator.com/designspace.html) and [DesignSpaceDocument Specification](https://fonttools.readthedocs.io/en/latest/designspaceLib/index.html).

 ### `mergefonts`

 This program will merge glyphs from one font into another, optionally copying a subset from the source fonts, and changing the names of the glyphs.
 It can also be used to subset and change the glyph names in a font.
-By using the same font more than once as a source with different mapping files, glyphs can be duplicated under other names.
-It can also convert a named-keyed font to a CID-keyed font.
+By using the same font more than once as a source with different mapping files, glyphs can be duplicated under other names. `mergefonts` can also convert a named-keyed font to a CID-keyed font.

 ### `otc2otf`